 It's hard to know if you're getting the right household help for your family if you don't know what's available.
-Learning about how much domestic services cost, what (if any) additional fees to expect, how long it can take to find a match, and what type of requests are feasible can require so much research and deciphering of jargon that many parents get overwhelmed or give up.
+Learning about how much domestic services cost, what (if any) additional fees to expect, how long it can take to find a match, and what type of requests are feasible can require so much research and deciphering of jargon that many parents simply get overwhelmed or give up.

 As members of the home services industry, we've worked through the jargon and done our fair share of research.
 So we've created this short guide to help you choose the right household help for your family.
 We'll only be speaking generally about each option, so there will be some agencies or platforms who won't operate or have cost structures in exactly the way we will describe, but we hope this gives you a broad idea of what to expect and saves you some research time!

-A cleaners job is specifically to clean your home.
+A cleaner's job is specifically to clean your home.
 Generally speaking, they will not tidy (pick up toys, arrange clutter, etc.).
-If you are hiring through an agency, the cost varies from $35-45/hr depending on the frequency of your service, the size of your home and the amount of cleaning you require (e.g. do you need a detailed clean wherein your kitchen bin will be changed and sanitised, or a domestic clean wherein the bins are only changed).
-One off cleans can be much more expensive and typically are $45-55/hr.
+If you are hiring through an agency, the cost varies from $35–45/hr depending on the frequency of your service, the size of your home and the amount of cleaning you require (e.g. do you need a detailed clean wherein your kitchen bin will be changed and sanitised, or a domestic clean wherein the bins are only changed).
+One–off cleans can be much more expensive and typically are $45–55/hr.

 The duty of a housekeeper is to take care of the home.
 Often, we hear people comment that what they truly need is a cleaner who cooks.
 This may mean a housekeeper is for you!
 As housekeepers can do a mixture of cleaning, cooking and laundry tasks, the hourly rate is usually a little higher than the rate for a cleaner and there may or may not be an initial joining fee if you hire through an agency.
-Typically, the more customised the service the more likely it is there will be a joining fee.
-A joining fee is usually a few hundred dollars, but it is typically one off.
+Typically, the more customised the service; the more likely it is there will be a joining fee.
+A joining fee is usually a few hundred dollars, but typically a one off.
 The cost of the joining fee may depend on whether you need someone full or part time, the size of your home, if they will cover future replacements, if you are hiring on a one to one basis (someone specifically to work for you and your family), and how specific your requirements are.

 If there is a joining fee, most agencies will have a probation period wherein if things don't work out with your housekeeper they will organise a new one for you at no additional cost.
 Others may require you to pay again so it is important to review their terms.